Setup for Linux-KVM

-This article walks you through steps to get your Platform9 Managed OpenStack up and running for Linux/KVM environments.
+This article walks you through steps to get your Platform9 Managed OpenStack (PMO) cloud up and running for Linux/KVM environments.

-Once the pre-requisites are setup and you have access to your Platform9 account, log in to your Platform9 portal with the default username and password.
-The Dashboard provides step-by-step instructions to getting started with Platform9.
+Once the pre-requisites are setup and you have access to your Platform9 account, log in to your PMO portal with the default username and password.
+The dashboard provides step-by-step instructions to getting started with Platform9.

 Step 1: Configure Neutron Networking Settings